tomahawk-jupiter/md-toc-generator/README.md

    NOTE: running this command again will overwrite, ie. to update it with any changes.

-## Author

-Jupiter Tomahawk

-## Bugs

-### Hypen after hash

-This `- [$PATH](#-path)` should be `- [$PATH](#path)`.
-The special character is replaced with `-` but this should be removed when its directly after the `#`.

-This means the link won't work if you click it.
-The toc entry will still be generated.

-### Extra empty lines

-An extra empty line is added after the TOC.
-This is a problem if the script is run multiple times, it will add an extra empty line each time.

-When I save my md file in vscode it removes the extra space for me.

 ## New Feature Ideas

 ### Sort Feature